mfarache/jekyll-now/_posts/2019-12-05-S3-as-database-vs-Dynamo.md

 + Using smart use of object prefixes in an Amazon S3 bucket would imply that reads can be parallelized.

-+ Some times you do not need to access the full content of the object in S3.
++ Sometimes you do not need to access the full content of the object in S3.
 Imagine files where you are aware of its structure, and you are only interested on some metadata located in the header of the file.
-S3 gives you the ability to send range gets whereby you only get the number of bytes specified on the range.
+S3 gives you the ability to send "range gets" whereby you only get the number of bytes specified on the range.

-+ In case your requirements are low, low latency but still happy accessing as a key value AWS provides straigt forward integration with ElastiCacheRedis so your application could use lazy load to populate it.
++ In case your requirements are low, low latency but still happy accessing as a key value, AWS provides straigt forward integration with ElastiCacheRedis so your application could use lazy load to populate it.
 An alternative is populating the cache as far as the elements are created in S3 triggering a lambda.

 On the other side DynamoDB is designed for low latency and sustained usage patterns.
 If the average item is relatively small, especially if items are less than 4KB, DynamoDB is significantly faster than S3 for individual operations.